hngprojects/hng_boilerplate_python_fastapi_web/README.md

 - switch branch using `git checkout backend`

 **Environment Setup**
-- run `pip install -r requrements.txt` to install dependencies
+- run `pip install -r requirements.txt` to install dependencies
 - create a `.env` file in the root directory and copy the content of `.env.sample` and update it accordingly

 **Create your local database**